IAFLL Officers and the Executive Committee and Regional Representatives

-Legal Matters: Acting as liaison with the IAFLL Ltd. Company Secretary to fulfil Data Protection requirements and maintain other necessary IAFLL Ltd. filings;
+- Legal Matters: Acting as liaison with the IAFLL Ltd. Company Secretary to fulfil Data Protection requirements and maintain other necessary IAFLL Ltd. filings;

 - Membership: Maintaining membership records in accordance with Data Protection regulations and manage all membership payments in cooperation with the Treasurer, act as liaison with Journal publishers including maintaining IJSLL master list and maintain the IAFLL website in conjunction with the Communications Officer and website technical manager.

-The Publicity Officer is charged with the publicity and communication needs of the Association.
+The Communications Officer is charged with the publicity and communication needs of the Association.
 Included in this role is:

 - Managing the IAFLL website, in particular posting conference announcements, news, and related events and assisting website planning and design;

 - Managing social media postings, by curating, managing and posting regular news, events and all other necessary information on applicable social media;

 - Posting announcements, news and events to the FL-Listserv;

 Coordinating the IAFLL monthly briefing, in order to establish regular communication to update members on IAFLL issues;

 - Assisting applicants in preparing their proposals to host Association conferences and, when practical, represent IAFLL at related linguistics and/or language and law conferences;

 - Increasing membership base, publicising IAFLL and IAFLL-sponsored events and activities in all possible outlets, and facilitate membership voting on Executive Committee membership and on other matters in which a membership vote is required or is deemed to be desirable.

 The Treasurer is charged with maintaining and monitoring the Association’s financial accounts.
 Included in this role is:

 - Ensuring that necessary financial records are maintained properly, are in secure locations accessible to the Executive Committee as necessary, and are maintained and kept for the appropriate length of time;

 - Reporting to the Executive Committee on the state of the IAFLL’s accounts, and to the membership at the general Business Meeting at the biennial Association meeting;

 - Assisting outside contractors, including a certified public accountant, as necessary for the sound financial management of the Association, and assisting in facilitating any legal matters entailed by the sound financial management of the Association;